This is a translation (with some additions) of the articles I have written in 2012 in the old blog which does not exist anymore.

 _Unwind_Exception

-is defined in Section 1.2 Data Structures and is available in <unwind.h>
+is defined in Section 1.2 Data Structures, and is available in the <unwind.h>

 system header.